Your rates help Council maintain our beautiful and unique location and are calculated on a variety of things including where you live.

 If the Valuer General amends your land valuation they will advise Council of the new valuation relating to your property and if required your rates will be amended by Council.

 Rates for properties in the former Manly, Pittwater and Warringah areas have been assessed using land values issued by the NSW Valuer General with a date of 1 July 2016.
-For the previous year, valuations as at 1 July 2015 were used for the former Pittwater and Warringah and valuations as at 1 July 2014 were used for the former Manly.

 The overall increase in total rates income cannot be more than the increases approved by IPART.
 However, individual properties whose valuations have increased considerably more than the average will experience an increase in their rates above the percentage increase approved by IPART.
 Where individual property valuations increased by less than the average, those ratepayers will experience smaller increases or even decreases in rates in some instances.